d3/d3-shape/README.md

 <a name="arc_padAngle" href="#arc_padAngle">#</a> <i>arc</i>.<b>padAngle</b>([<i>angle</i>])

-If *angle* is specified, sets the pad angle to the specified function or constant and returns this arc shape.
+If *angle* is specified, sets the pad angle to the specified function or constant and returns this arc generator.
 If *angle* is not specified, returns the current pad angle accessor, which defaults to:

 ```js
 function padAngle() {